votevoice.org

 Encouraging civic involvement

-Tariffs
+Trump’s Tariffs

 What is a tariff?

-A tariff is a tax imposed by a government on a company’s products that are imported into the U.S. For example, a 10% tariff on Chinese goods imported by Walmart into the US, would raise the cost of those goods by 10% to Walmart.
+A tariff is a tax imposed by a government on a company’s products that are imported into the U.S. For example, a 10% tariff on Chinese goods imported by Walmart into the US would raise the cost of those goods by 10% to Walmart.
 Companies that export goods pay tariffs, not governments.

-The positive side of tariffs is they generate revenue for the country that imposes the tariffs.
+The positive side of tariffs is that they generate revenue for the country that imposes the tariffs.
 They also encourage companies to establish manufacturing facilities inside the US to avoid additional costs.

-The negative side of tariffs is they often are met with opposing tariffs on goods exported to the other country in retaliation.
+The negative side of tariffs is that they are often met with opposing tariffs on goods exported to the other country in retaliation.
 This is often referred to as a Trade War.
 For example, a tariff on imported electrical goods from China might be met with a tariff by China on US agricultural products.
 This reduces demand for imported products and encourages the importation of goods from other countries without tariffs.
 This can lead to a permanent shift in supply chains.

-Another cost is that companies often pass the higher costs of imported goods on to the consumers, so ultimately the tariffs could end up raising the cost of goods to the consumers.
+Another cost is that companies often pass the higher costs of imported goods on to the consumers, so ultimately, the tariffs could end up raising the cost of goods to the consumers.

 Many companies assemble products that use parts imported from other countries.
 As a result, tariffs can raise the cost of domestically produced products as well.

-While tariffs can encourage companies to create domestic manufacturing it can take years to build new plants.
+While tariffs can encourage companies to create domestic manufacturing, it can take years to build new plants.
 This can lead to shortages due to production disruptions.

 Here is what Investor’s Business Daily said about tariffs-